domyd/mlp/README.md

 cargo run
 ```

-⚠ Note: Downloads the ffmpeg 4.2.2 LGPL binaries and library files from the internet during the build phase.
+> NOTE: Downloads the ffmpeg 4.2.2 LGPL binaries and library files from the internet during the build phase.

 ## TODO list

-- [ ] Blu-ray playlist support
+- [X] Blu-ray playlist support
 - [ ] Better console/log output
 - [ ] Better/more relevant stats at the end of demuxing
 - [ ] Performance optimization